-I run a relatively simple home-made ADS-B aircraft tracker using and old Raspberry Pi, Software Defined Radio dongle, and some software.
-It’s installed in my shed, and provides reasonable tracking of planes going in and out of the nearby airport.
+I run a relatively simple home-made ADS-B aircraft tracker using and old Raspberry Pi, a cheap Software Defined Radio dongle, and some software.
+It’s installed in my shed, and provides tracking of planes across the south of the UK.

-The Raspberry Pi is an original one I had lying around; I found the easiest setup was to use PiAware from FlightAware.
-(This asks for a Raspberry Pi 3, but works just fine on the original.)
+I found the easiest setup was to use PiAware from FlightAware.
+(This asks for a Raspberry Pi 3, but works just fine on the original Model B that I used.)
 The PiAware link has a good guide to getting it all set up.

 Following the simple instructions from FlightAware gives you a device that will automatically upload tracking data to their website, and also provides a local web server (via the included Dump1090 software) that shows what’s being tracked.